India–Nepal relations: 2010s

 A perpetual issue for many people of Nepali origin, the birthplace of Gautama Buddha has long been a cultural and social issue devoid from the political landscape of both Nepal and India.
 However, since the souring of relations between the two countries, the issue has been used to undermine relations between the two countries both politically and socially.
 The two-day-long International Buddhist conference in Kathmandu which ran from 19 to 20 May 2016 marked Vesak and the 2,560th birthday of the Buddha was also used to promote the Buddha's birthplace which lies in modern-day Nepal.
 The decision of the Nepal Culture Ministry to change the theme, "Preservation and Development of Buddhist Heritage of Nepal" with the sub-theme "Lumbini – Birthplace of Buddha" under the name "Lumbini – Fountainhead of Buddhism" was met with criticism from India which subsequently boycotted the conference due to this and on the back of China's supposed monetary involvement in the conference.
 Nepali Prime Minister, K.P.
 Oli told the media that the conference, "should help us make clear to the world that Buddha was born in Nepal and that Buddhist philosophy is the product of Nepal".

 In early March 2017, the fatal shooting of a Nepali man who was protesting Indian-occupation on disputed territory between India and Nepal sparked protests in the capital Kathmandu.
 Indian troops had previously prevented a group of Nepalese farmers living along the border from completing a culvert in the disputed area which ultimately led to protests.
 It was considered rare for India to retaliate with gunfire.

+2020s

+Balen Shah government

+India–Nepal relations have fluctuated under Prime Minister Balen Shah.
+Shah, a staunch Nepali nationalist, reignited border disputes with India, claiming that both countries encroached on the other's territory.
+Shah had previously displaced a map of Greater Nepal in his office as a response to an Akhand Bharat map in the Indian parliament.